hyunjunian/Poor-Charlie-s-Almanack/en.md

 In New York, Brooks is still housed in its grand old building.
 I think of my father every time I go; I’m very attached to the place.
 When I went to study at Oxford, in winter 1988, he gave me an old Brooks coat of his, dating from the ’40s, of a sort of tannish-olive hue, I think, with a warm zip-in lining.
 As I walked home from the Bodleian Library each night, that nasty, damp, penetrating English cold would not get through.
 When I returned to the United States, I realized I had left the coat on a bus.
 I wept at the loss.
 Even now I wish I had that coat.

-# Chapter Three: The Munger Approach to Life, Learning, and Decision-Making
+# Chapter 3: The Munger Approach to Life, Learning, and Decision-Making

 Despite being largely self-taught, Ben Franklin was spectacularly successful in such diverse fields as journalism, publishing, printing, philanthropy, public service, science, diplomacy, and inventing.
 Much of Franklin’s success was due to the essential nature of the man—most especially his appetite for hard work, but also his insatiable curiosity and patient demeanor.
 Above all, he possessed a quick and willing mind that enabled him to easily master each new field of endeavor he chose to undertake.
 It is not surprising that Charlie Munger considers Franklin his greatest hero, for Munger is also largely self-taught and shares many of Franklin’s unique characteristics.
 Like Franklin, Charlie has made himself into a grandmaster of preparation, patience, discipline, and objectivity.
 He has parlayed these attributes into great success in both his personal and business endeavors, especially in his investing.